bigcommerce/sass-style-guide/README.md

 <a name="indentation"></a>
 ####Indentation

-* Don't mix spaces with tabs for indentation.
+* Don’t mix spaces with tabs for indentation.
 * Use a soft-tab of 4 spaces.
 * Use white-space to improve readability.
 * Feel free to use indentation to show hierarchy.